disorderedmaterials/dissolve/web/content/docs/run/cli.md

 Run Dissolve for the specified number of iterations, and then quit.
 For the GUI version, the specified number of iterations will be run, and then the GUI launched.
 The default number of iterations if the `-n` flag is not specified is zero - in this case Dissolve will load the input file (and any associated restart file) and then quit, essentially corresponding to a sanity check of the input files.

 ### `-q`, `--quiet`
 Don't print any output to the console whatsoever.
-Output files such as the restart file, heartbeat, and any data output requested in individual modules will still be written.
-Use the [`-x`](#-x---no-files) flag to prevent the restart and heartbeat files being written.
+Output files such as the restart file and any data output requested in individual modules will still be written.
+Use the [`-x`](#-x---no-restart-file) flag to prevent the restart and heartbeat files being written.

 ### `-v`, `--verbose`
 Print lots more output, mostly useful for debugging